top of page

 Name of the Organization

-The Organization shall be known as “Sociology & Anthropology Student Association”, and herein be referred to as “SASA” No other name shall be used in the advertisement or representation of the club.
+The organization shall be known as “Sociology & Anthropology Student Association”, and herein be referred to as “SASA.”
+No other name shall be used in the advertisement or representation of the association.

 Article II